ICJIA/icjia-accessibility-portal/content/faqs.md

   - Frequently accessed documents
   - Documents required for services or job functions
   - Documents linked from main pages
-- **Archived documents** — May remain as-is unless someone requests access, at which point you must provide an accessible version
+- **Archived documents** — May remain as-is unless someone requests access, at which point you must provide an accessible version.

 **Key principle:** The requirement is to ensure people with disabilities can access the information they need.
 If a document is truly archived and never accessed, it may not need immediate remediation.
 But if anyone needs it, you must provide an accessible version.